 Daytime playlists of music (all hand picked) sit alongside a special selection of evening shows.
 If you look below you’ll see some of the program highlights you’ll find on ‘Mystery Train Radio’.
 Please see the ‘Schedule’ section of this website for a full list of forthcoming programs.
 We really hope you enjoy listening and welcome any feedback you have about the shows!
 Feel free to contact us direct or why not leave a message via our ‘Guestbook’ page.
 Some older programs can be found on the ‘Mixcloud Shows’ page.
 If you want to receive a weekly email about ‘The Mystery Train Radio Show’ plus news about programming throughout the week, why not join our ‘Mailing List’ (your information will only be used by ‘Mystery Train Radio’ and will not be passed on to other organisations).
 Thank you for tuning in!

 Monday’s from 9pm –Roger Scott’s ‘Classic Albums Series’.
 Roger established himself as one of the most influential voices in radio throughout the 1970’s and 80’s.
-His passion for music was evident to all who listened to his shows.
 Roger began his radio career in 1966 in New York before moving to Montreal the following year where he honed his skills and developed his style as a broadcaster.
 He returned home in 1971 to coincide with the introduction of commercial radio in the UK.
 Following brief stints with UBN and Radio 1, he began a career defining 15 years at Capital Radio in 1973 where he gathered a cult following, shaping the musical tastes of a whole generation of Londoners.
 Then in 1988 Roger returned to Radio 1 where fittingly, he broadcast to a national audience for the final 2 years of his career before dying tragically young at the age of 46.
 Rogers ‘Classic Albums Series’ is something very special and thanks to Roger’s son Jamie, ‘Mystery Train Radio’ has been granted permission to share these wonderful programs.
-Hear shows that feature music and interviews with, The Rolling Stones, Tina Turner, Led Zeppelin, U2, The Band, The Travelling Wilburys and more!
+Hear shows that feature music and interviews with, The Rolling Stones, Tina Turner, Led Zeppelin, U2, The Band, The Traveling Wilburys and more!
 Let Roger guide you.
 Discover more about a classic album each Monday from 9pm.